Chaldean Catholic Church: Later history of the Chaldean Church

-There are many Chaldean Assyrians in diaspora in the Western world, primarily in the American states of Michigan, Illinois and California.

-In 2006, the Eparchy of Oceania, with the title of 'St Thomas the Apostle of Sydney of the Chaldeans' was set up with jurisdiction including the Chaldean Catholic communities of Australia and New Zealand.
-Its first Bishop, named by Pope Benedict XVI on 21 October 2006, was Archbishop Djibrail (Jibrail) Kassab, until this date, Archbishop of Bassorah in Iraq.

-There has been a large immigration to the United States particularly to West Bloomfield and Oakland County in Southeast Michigan.
-Although the largest population resides in Southeast Michigan, there are populations in parts of California and Arizona as well, which all fall under the Eparchy of Saint Thomas the Apostle of Detroit.
-In addition, Canada in recent years has shown growing communities in provinces such as Ontario.

-In 2008, Bawai Soro of the Assyrian Church of the East and 1,000 Assyrian families were received into full communion with the Chaldean Catholic Church.

-On Friday, June 10, 2011, Pope Benedict XVI erected a new Chaldean Catholic eparchy in Toronto, Ontario, Canada and named Archbishop Yohannan Zora, who has worked alongside four priests with Catholics in Toronto (the largest community of Chaldeans) for nearly 20 years and who was previously an ad hominem Archbishop (he will retain this rank as head of the eparchy) and the Archbishop of the Archdiocese (Archeparchy) of Ahvaz (since 1974).
-The new eparchy, or diocese, will be known as the Chaldean Catholic Eparchy of Mar Addai.
-There are 38,000 Chaldean Catholics in Canada.
-Archbishop Zora was born in Batnaya, Iraq, on March 15, 1939.
-He was ordained in 1962 and worked in Iraqi parishes before being transferred to Iran in 1969.

-The 2006 Australian census counted a total of 4,498 Chaldean Catholics in that country.
+In 2024, Patriarch Louis Raphaël Sako, then head of the Chaldean Catholic Church, dedicated the three-day Nineveh Fast for peace and stability in Iraq, the Holy Land, Ukraine, and the rest of the world, calling on the faithful to "fervently pray to God Almighty to inspire world leaders to seek peace and not war... and to achieve fruitful progress towards reconciliation, fraternal relations, love, and tolerance for the good of humanity".

+In March 2026, Sako formally submitted his resignation as patriarch to Pope Leo XIV, emphasizing that his decision was entirely his own and not influenced by external pressure.

 Historic membership censuses

 Despite the internal discords of the reigns of Yohannan Hormizd (1830–1838), Nicholas I Zaya (1839–1847) and Joseph VI Audo (1847–1878), the 19th century was a period of considerable growth for the Chaldean church, in which its territorial jurisdiction was extended, its hierarchy strengthened and its membership nearly doubled.
 In 1850, the Anglican missionary George Percy Badger recorded the population of the Chaldean Catholic Church as 2,743 Chaldean families, or just under 20,000 persons.

 Badger's figures cannot be squared with the figure of just over 4,000 Chaldean families recorded by Fulgence de Sainte Marie in 1796 nor with slightly later figures provided by Paulin Martin in 1867.
 Badger is known to have classified as Nestorian a considerable number of villages in the Aqra district which were Chaldean at this period, and he also failed to include several important Chaldean villages in other dioceses.
 His estimate is almost certainly far too low.